-Android Wear 2.0 brought a great deal of autonomy to smartwatches.
-For better functionality it is necessary to leave the associated phone on and internet connected.
-The Wear watch connects over LTE or Wifi local to the phone over the internet if the phone is out of Bluetooth range.
+Android Wear smartwatches with LTE are reasonably autonomous–they function without the smartphone present.
+For nearly full functionality, leave the associated phone on and internet connected somewhere in the world.
+The Wear watch connects to the phone over the internet if the phone is out of BLE range.

-With Android Wear 2.0, once you initially setup the watch, you can turn the phone off and accomplish the following (as long as the watch is on Wifi or LTE)
+After initial Android Wear pairing to phone, you can turn the phone off and use these apps, as long as the watch is on Wifi or LTE.

-- Google Assistant voice commands i.e. Internet searches, setting reminders, etc. via voice
+- Google Assistant voice commands.
+That is, internet searches, setting reminders, etc. via voice

 - installing smartwatch apps on Google Play